 No. You may register to vote on the advanced voting or general voting day at the voting location if you meet the elector qualifications.

-What are the identification requirements to register to vote?
+What are the identification requirements if you are not yet registered to vote?

 The following ID requirements must be met when registering at the time of voting: